 Such assistance will be provided in the form of Burn Surge Strike Teams equipped with a cache of airway and vascular access supplies suitable for pediatric patients.
-Five flight services around Michigan have agreed to transport these Burn Surge Strike Teams to the scene, the local medical facility or the nearest Burn Surge Facility (BSF) in support of the triage, treatment and transport of patients.
-Activation and dispatch of these Burn Surge Strike Teams will be done at the direction of the SBCC medical director in consultation with the Community Health Coordinating Center (CHECC).
+Five EMS flight services have agreed to transport these Burn Surge Strike Teams to the scene, the local medical facility, or the nearest Burn Surge Facility (BSF) in support of the triage, treatment and transport of patients.
 The strike teams will assist with initial stabilization, advanced airway management and intravenous (IV) and interosseous (IO) access for the pediatric patient.
 The configuration of the team will be dependent on the incident: it will include the pilot/driver and a flight nurse as well as one or more of the following: